moreunum/dotFiles/emacs.md

   * build and install rtags to get the .elc files
   * copy the .el and .elc files to ~/.emacs.d/site-lisp/rtags
 * todo:
-  * helm integration with evil?
-    * helm-ag - how to use this
   * navigation:
     * rtags: probably the best
     * cedet: